A great agency will establish a detailed brief with you before starting on your project.

 - Typeface and colour preferences or dislikes.

 - Websites for inspiration.
-Provide links – Tell us what it is you like about them, for
+Provide links & say what elements you like for each.

 2. About You

 When creating a website, Agencies will want to know more detail about your company and its background.
 Include the following: